hashchange/backbone.select/readme.md

 - If you share models among multiple collections, by all means, choose Backbone.Select.
 It takes care of all the quirks, and there are many.
 Backbone.Picky doesn't support model sharing.
 - Additions, resets, and models passed in during instantiation are taken care of.
-- You get a richer set of events, more helpful data emitted by these events, a `silent` option, custom options pass-through, predefined event handlers (`onSelect` etc).
+- You get a richer set of events, more helpful data emitted by these events, a `silent` option, custom options pass-through, and predefined event handlers like `onSelect`.
 - Better events make it less likely you ever need to touch the component itself.
 Your adaptations can go into event handlers, allowing for a clean design.
 - Backbone.Select is extremely well tested.
 Even though the code is (a little) more complex than Backbone.Picky, you can tweak it without hesitation.
 If you mess up, a unit test will tell you.